 XML Parameters Value Description MultiROISelector Region0 ~ Region7 Select the ROI to set.
 MultiROIMode On/Off Enables / Disables the selected ROI.
-MultiROIWidth - Width setting for the selected ROI MultiROIHeight - Height setting for the selected ROI MultiROIOffsetX Horizontal offset from the origin to the selected MULLIKOIOIISELX - ROI MultiROIControl MultiROIOffsetY - Vertical offset from the origin to the selected ROI MultiROIValida Verifies the validation of the Multi-ROI setting Wullinorvalid - values.
-Active/Inactive Displays the status of the Multi-ROI feature.
-MultiROIStatus Active: The Multi-ROI feature is in use. www.costatus Inactive: The Multi-ROI feature is not in use.
+MultiROIWidth - Width setting for the selected ROI MultiROIHeight - Height setting for the selected ROI MultiROIOffsetX Horizontal offset from the origin to the selected MULIKOIOIIselX - ROI MultiROIControl MultiROIOffsetY - Vertical offset from the origin to the selected ROI MultiROIValida Verifies the validation of the Multi-ROI setting MultiROIvalid - values.
+Displays the status of the Multi-ROI feature.
+MultiROIStatus Active/Inactive Active: The Multi-ROI feature is in use.
+Inactive: The Multi-ROI feature is not in use.